Shadow IT: How to Manage and Fix Shadow IT Issues

 But the truth is, shadow IT is a problem for many different reasons, including:

 • Security vulnerabilities.
 The biggest and most dangerous threat from shadow IT comes in the form of security vulnerabilities.
-As you well know, even the smallest security vulnerability could have devastating consequences for your organization; if they find an opening, a skilled hacker could steal information, lock you out of your systems, or deny service to your customers, perhaps indefinitely.
-The problem with shadow IT is that your IT department won’t be able to proactively research or assess the security offered by these foreign apps.
-Lax security standards, shaky frameworks, and incompatibilities could all threaten your organization.
+As you well know, even the smallest security vulnerability could have devastating consequences for your organization; if they find an opening in personal devices or corporate network, a skilled hacker could steal information, lock you out of your systems, or deny service to your customers perhaps indefinitely.

 Why Do People Resort to Shadow IT?